Through the Blue

 GETTING AROUND

 Part of Koufonisia’s allure is its size – in its smallness, it feels like your very own near-private isle.
 Just 3.5 kilometers from one end to another and a basic road network etched in, they say cars are not necessary.
 If you are child-free and eager on clocking-in 10,000 steps a day, even in the searing heat of the summer sun, we would agree.
 But with two under four and the usual truckload to cart around, we were delighted to have ours.
-So even at the risk of derisive looks from locals, we drove ours aboard the ferry.
+So at the risk of derisive looks from locals, we drove ours aboard the ferry.

 Koufonisia Boat Taxi